danieldulaney/danieldulaney.github.io/content/posts/pxe-from-scratch-1/index.md

 May 14 14:29:53 pxe-host dhcpd[1505]: exiting.
 ```

 We can start configuring by editing `/etc/default/isc-dhcp-server`.
-Add the enp0s8 interface to the INTERFACESv4 line (configuring IPv6 DHCP is left as an exercise).
+Add the enp0s8 interface to the INTERFACESv4 line.

 ```
 # pxe-host /etc/default/isc-dhcp-server